Rite of Christian Initiation of Adults (RCIA)

 The focus of the third stage is the individual’s spiritual growth.
 It coincides with the season of Lent where all the people of the Church are preparing for the joy of Easter.
 The phase ends with the celebration of the Sacraments of Initiation at the Easter Vigil.

 During the Season of Easter you are known as a neophyte, meaning ‘new plant’.
 You are encouraged to nourish and grow your faith to help it take root in the community, just as a seedling in a new garden must be watered and fertilized to produce its harvest.
 You are now a full contributing member of the Catholic Church.

 RCIA is the process for adults to come into the Catholic Church.
-For more Information check out the RCIA website or contact the Dianna Rottiers at the Parish Office 616-784-0677, ext.
-111 or email@example.com.
+For more Information contact the Parish Office at 616-784-0677 or firstname.lastname@example.org.